harlanhaskins/loop.js/README.markdown

 	<script type = "text/javascript">
 		var looperOptions = { "numberOfImages" : 217,
                                   "fileExtension" : "jpg",
-                                  "imagePrefix" : "dog_",
+                                  "imagePrefix" : "dog-",
                                   "img" : "snails" };
                 var looper = imageLooper(looperOptions);
 		//if you don't want to use buttons to start the loop, and you've disabled autoStart, make sure you call looper.startLoop() somewhere.	</script>

 If you want to start the loop, call `looper.startLoop()`, if you want to stop, call `looper.stopLoop()`.
-You can also call looper.setReversed(reversed) to, well, set if the image reverses at the end.
+You can also call `looper.setReversed(reversed)` to, well, set if the image reverses at the end.